BarbieCue/ktgen/README.md

 ## Combining lesson specifications

-Multiple lesson specifications can be combined to a single course, simply by passing them as arguments to *ktgen*.
+Multiple lesson specifications (and keyboard layouts) can be combined to a single course, simply by passing them as arguments to *ktgen*.
 They are applied in order.
 For example:

 ```shell